 This course deals with the relationship between law and literature in the context of post-apartheid.
 The prescribed work is Marlene van Nierkerk's Agaat.
 In the first part of the work we read the novel through various lenses, following a philosophical and literary critical approach that illuminates the dialectics of space, representation, colonisation, apartheid and reconciliation in the novel.
-While the approach will have a strong focus on the work of Hegel as interpreted by Jacques Lacan, no prior knowledge of either Hegel's philosophy or Lacan's psychoanalysis is required.
-In the second part of the course, students will present seminars on a number of secondary texts written on Agaat, including those authored by legal scholars.
-We develop the individual research papers in further seminars.
+While the approach will have a strong focus on the work of Hegel as interpreted by Jacques Lacan, no prior knowledge of psychoanalysis is required for the course.
+In the second part of the course we read a number of secondary texts that have been authored by legal scholars on Agaat while developing the individual research papers in further seminars.
 The course will rely greatly on engaged thinking 'in action'.
 Active participation and attendance are essential.

-Assessment: Seminar presentation 40%.
-Research paper of 5000 words 60%
+Assessment: Seminar presentation 30%, Research paper of 5000 words 70%

-RDL4605F LEGAL PLURALISM, RELIGION, CULTURE AND HUMAN RIGHTS
+RDL4605S LEGAL PLURALISM, RELIGION, CULTURE AND HUMAN RIGHTS Final Level, half course, second semester, two lectures per week.